unimi-dse/9768672c/README.md

 ### import_data()
 The function import_data() allows to have the dataset in the global environment as a dataframe.

-### add_listfunc()
-The function add_listfunc() takes as arguments a df, a function which will be applied to the columns of the dataframe and a character string as the name of the operation that you performed.
-It returns a list with the original dataset as first element and a dataframe of the function applied as the second one.

-### data_barplotly()
+### barplotly_func()
-The function data_barplotly() takes as arguments a df, a character string for the name of the plot and two character strings for the name of both the x and y axis respectively.
+The function barplotly_func() takes as arguments a df, a function to be applied, a character string for the name of the plot and two character strings for the name of both the x and y axis respectively.
 It gives as output the barplot itself generated using the package plotly.

 ### ts_data()
 The function ts_data() creates a time series, using the R-package plotly, of an specified element (second argument) of a dataframe.
 It returns a class zoo element.